Michael Wall, Ph.D., Executive Director

 Dr. Wall, a distinguished leader in his field of environmental conservation and education, has been at the San Diego (CA) Natural History Museum for more than 16 years and is currently Vice President of Science and Conservation.
 He joins the Trust as an accomplished executive leader, scientist, educator, committed conservationist, environmental steward, effective fundraiser, collaborator, and creative thinker.
 Describing his work ethic, Wall said, “My first and unending love is teaching about the wonders of nature.
 Even in my career as a scientist, I’ve always leaned more into science communication than research…to not just tell people about nature, but to give them gateways to experience it.
 In short, my mission is to deepen community involvement in the science and practice of conservation.”

-Rachael is the operations coordinator and naturalist for the Trust.
-She graduated from Haywood Community College with a degree in Wildlife Management and certification in Forest Management Technology.
-She grew up with an immense passion for animals and the outdoors and was always outside in the dirt with bare feet, which holds true today.
-Haywood gave Rachael a comprehensive and hands-on education by providing ample opportunities to work with the North Carolina Wildlife Resources Commission and other organizations of the like.
-She also spent two years at Cape Fear Raptor Center where she volunteered her time rehabilitating and releasing birds of prey, as well as working with a local wildlife rehabber.
+Rachael is the caretaker of our animal ambassadors and naturalist for the Trust.
+She graduated from HCC with a degree in Wildlife Management and certification in Forest Management Technology.
+She has been at the Trust since 2021 and feels passionately about the care and lives of the animal ambassadors here.
+She grew up with an immense passion for animals and the outdoors.
+Haywood gave Rachael a comprehensive and hands-on education by providing ample opportunities to work with the North Carolina Wildlife Resources Commission and other similar organizations.
+She spent 2 years at Cape Fear Raptor Center where she volunteered her time rehabilitating and releasing birds of prey and worked with a local wildlife rehabber.
 Rachael continues to love anything wildlife-related and enjoys being hands-on to help our environment in any way she can.

 Amy Duggins, Community Science Coordinator

-Amy Duggins grew up sloshing through creeks and climbing trees in the mountains of Western North Carolina and East Tennessee and has been head over heels in love with nature for as long as she can remember.
-She has over two decades of experience in the environmental field, including working as an interpretive naturalist and ranger with Colorado and North Carolina State Parks, a field biologist in the Gila National Forest, and an environmental educator and nature connection mentor.
-Amy is delighted to join the Balsam Mountain community – humans and bears, oak trees and fungi, wood thrushes and trilliums, and creatures of all kinds.
-She looks forward to working together to learn more about our wild neighbors through citizen science and conservation projects, and to experience the wonder of our Southern Appalachian home.
+Amy grew up sloshing through creeks and climbing trees in the Southern Appalachian Mountains and has been head over heels in love with nature for as long as she can remember.
+She completed her studies at Colorado College and the University of the South and worked as a park ranger and interpretive naturalist with Colorado and North Carolina State Parks, a field biologist in the Gila National Forest, and an environmental educator before joining the team at Balsam Mountain Trust in 2023.
+Amy facilitates scientific research and conservation projects on the Preserve and loves helping humans get to know their wild neighbors.